The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

 What an achievement for a non-trekking and not-trained person – blowing my own trumpet here, because I can.
 And, the best part is that tonight we are in a hostel, in a real bed – luxury!

 Aguas Calientes is very touristy and understandably so, as this is from where everyone leaves to reach Machu Picchu.
 Still, it’s great to take a leisurely stroll and check out this town.

 A basic but ample dinner on our last night then it’s crash and burn for most.
 Tomorrow is another pre-dawn start to our final destination: Machu Picchu.
 I still can’t believe I’m actually here and so excited…

 Nothing prepares you for how a visit to mystical Machu Picchu unfolds.

-Ready at sparrow fart (Australian term) around 4:30am, you have an option to either hike an hour to the Machu Picchu entrance, or take the official expensive bus, which you need to book the day before.
+Ready at Sparrow fart (Australian term) around 4:30am, you have the option to either hike an hour to the Machu Picchu entrance or take the official expensive bus, which you need to book the day before.

 I’m sorry, but this incredibly mind-blowing Inca site deserves a separate post – Peru: Magnificent Machu Picchu in One Day.

 So for now, all I say is that I wish that we could stay just one day longer and visit Machu Picchu for a second day.